by W.S. Cranshaw* (1/18)

 Regular vacuuming is most effective for beetles that are found within a home.
 This is best done during warm periods when most of the beetles are active and mass on windows or walls.
 During cooler periods, the overwintered beetles often return to sheltered areas.

-Remember that elm leaf beetles do not reproduce in homes.
-Although they are periodically active, overwintered beetles do not feed or damage household foods and furnishings.
-Nuisance problems can be severe but will end by midspring, after all beetles have gone outdoors or died.
+Elm leaf beetles do not reproduce in homes.
+Although some may emerge and move about during warms periods, the beetles that spend winter in buildings are harmless and they do not feed nor damage household foods and furnishings.
+These nuisance problems end by mid-late spring, after all beetles have either moved outdoors or died.

 Colorado State University, U.S. Department of Agriculture, and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.